-Many aspects of PHSE are taught through the use of SEAL materials, Rights Respecting Schools resources and through circle time and in school and school council activities.
-In all key stages we can say that PHSE is taught both explicitly and implicitly.
+Many aspects of PSHE are taught through the use of PSHE materials, Rights Respecting Schools resources and through circle time and in school and school council activities.
+In all key stages we can say that PSHE is taught both explicitly and implicitly.
 Implicitly by • Agreed rules and routines • Learning environments • Whole school ethos • Parent partnerships • Community involvement • Church links

-Specifically we teach PHSE skills through; • Assembly, whole school and class assembly • SEAL topics ( Social and Emotional Aspects of Learning ) taught in a two year cycle. • UN Conventions for the Rights of the Child • Identified in Medium Term plans • We are also working towards having specific PHSE targets for children throughout school.
+Specifically we teach PSHE skills through; • Circle times,, whole school and class assembly • we have a scheme of work that is taught in a two year cycle. • UN Conventions for the Rights of the Child • Identified in Medium Term plans

-Additionally, we will use specific programmes for children who need further development of their PHSE skills, these include; • Additional SEAL resources • Time to Talk programme • Socially Speaking programmes • Rights Respecting Schools resources
+Additionally, we will use specific programmes for children who need further development of their PSHE skills, these include; • Time to Talk programme • Socially Speaking programmes • Rights Respecting Schools resources

 Kidsafe is a programme that is developed to ensure that children have the confidence and knowledge to keep themselves safe in different contexts.

-We have a Senior Teaching Assistant who delivers the programme in school.
-We also hold meetings for parents and send out information sheets, so that they can disuss certain topics with their children.
+We have a Senior Teaching Assistant who delivers the programme in school to Year 1 and Year 4.
+We also hold meetings for parents and send out information sheets, so that they can discuss certain topics with their children.